adriantanasa/github-wiki-sidebar/README.md

 ## Contribution

-Feel free to create issues, fork and create PR to address them!
+Check [Roadmap](https://github.com/adriantanasa/github-wiki-sidebar/wiki/Roadmap) for planned items.

-Check [Roadmap] (https://github.com/adriantanasa/github-wiki-sidebar/wiki/Roadmap) for planned items.
+Feel free to create issues - and once validated, fork and create PR to address them.

 ## See also